 A howling or whining Noise from the rear end can be a sign of a failing differential.
 Usually, the noise becomes loud as the vehicle is traveling faster.

-In addition, a low disc brakes or drum brakes can also contribute to noise from the rear end.
+Also, low disc brakes or drum brakes can contribute to noise from the rear end.

 Get the opinion of a trusted auto mechanic before you start replacing car parts.
 A good auto mechanic would love to listen to a car noise and share with your their knowledge.